Saks Fifth Avenue: Middle East

 In November 2001 the first Middle East Saks opened at Kingdom Centre in Riyadh, Saudi Arabia.
 The store closed in 2012.
 In 2003 plans for stores in Bahrain, Kuwait, Qatar and the United Arab Emirates were announced following the signing of licensing agreements, along with plans for 5 to 10 stores across Japan.
 Saks was also looking at sites in Bahrain and Beirut for new stores.
 In 2012, the Riyadh franchise store, owned by Prince Al Waleed bin Talal Al Saud, closed after the licensing agreement expired.

 In 2005, Saks opened a 80,000 square foot store at the BurJuman Centre in Dubai which closed in 2016; the store was Saks last store in the UAE after failed attempts at expansion.
 The store was originally scheduled to open in early 2004.
 A Doha store was scheduled to open in 2005 at Landmark Mall however plans never came to fruition.
 A Tokyo store was also planned to open in 2005.

 In 2008, Saks opened its third Middle East store at City Centre Bahrain in Manama, Bahrain.
 The store has two floors and is 57000 sqft in size.
-After closing Riyadh and its 2 Dubai stores, it remains Saks' sole store in the Middle East.
+After closing Riyadh and its 2 Dubai stores, it remained Saks' sole store in the Middle East.
+On 18 December 2025, the Bahrain store closed ending Saks presence in the Middle East.

 In 2012, Saks licensed its first store in Central Asia, in Almaty, Kazakhstan, at the then-new Esentai Mall, together with boutiques of international luxury brands.
 Saks Almaty is 3 floors tall and 91000 sqft in size.
+In 2022, the licensing agreement with VILED was renewed through to 2032.